rushi-m36/i-tantra/README.md

 # iTantra

 iTantra is an offline, low bitrate communication system designed for voice and text communication over local networks.
-It is being developed for ESH Hackathon 2026 with a focus on Indian multilingual speech communication where internet connectivity may be unavailable or unreliable.
+It is being developed for SIH Hackathon 2026 with a focus on Indian multilingual speech communication where internet connectivity may be unavailable or unreliable.

 ## Overview